ARKbr/gha-runner-container/README.md

 Docker container for automated GitHub Actions self-hosted runners.

+Inspired from https://github.com/chaddyc/gha-runner and tweaked for my personal needs

 ## How to get the Registration Token

 1. Access your repository on GitHub